 James R. Newcomer, Ed.D.
 (Pennsylvania)

 James Newcomer taught high school English, taught in a residential school for students with blindness in Pittsburgh, and served as an itinerant teacher of visually impaired students for the Bucks County Intermediate Unit.
 During this time, Dr. Newcomer was twice elected as the national chairperson of the country’s orientation and mobility specialists.
 He also provided staff training in community living arrangements for clients with multiple disabilities, including blindness, who were transitioning from institutions back into their communities.
 Dr. Newcomer later served for over 20 years as an administrator in the Quakertown Community School District in Bucks County as its Director of Special Education, Director of Pupil Personnel Services, and Assistant Superintendent.
 He is a magna cum laude graduate of Lebanon Valley College, received a master’s degree in special education from the University of Pittsburgh, and earned a doctorate in educational leadership from Lehigh University.
 His research dissertation and resultant journal articles dealt with special education litigation.
 During his nearly 40-year career in public education, Dr. Newcomer experienced the development and impact of special education law as a teacher, school administrator, and peer monitor for the PA Department of Education.
+He has served as Co-director of the Special Education Law Symposium with Dr. Zirkel for over 20 years.

 Ms. Say is the Chair of the firm’s School Law Group and practices in the areas of education (school) and employment law.
 In her school practice, she has developed expertise in advising school districts in special education, gifted, discipline, labor and employment, and civil rights matters.
 She counsels her clients through internal compliance audits and defends them in administrative hearings and federal litigation.
 Ms. Say also provides legal support to private and public employers on a variety of personnel issues, particularly on compliance with the Americans with Disabilities Act, Family Medical Leave Act, Fair Labor Standards Act, Wage and Hour laws, and Unemployment Compensation law.
 She represents school districts and employers before various administrative bodies, including the Bureau of Special Education, Office for Dispute Resolution, Office of Civil Rights, Pennsylvania Human Relations Commission, Equal Employment Opportunity Commission, Unemployment Compensation Board of Review, and in federal and state court.